Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started.md

 ### Keycloak Authentication
 !!! note "Keycloak Auth"
-    - Starting with vesion 5, Babylon uses Keycloak as the authentication system to authenticate with the Cosmotech API and execute commands to create objects.
+    - Starting with version 5, Babylon uses Keycloak as the authentication system to authenticate with the Cosmotech API and execute commands to create objects.
     - A new client, `cosmotech-babylon-client`, is created in Keycloak for this purpose.

-### New babylon init commnad
+### New babylon init command
 After setting the context with the `namespace use` command you can now easily initialize your project with a basic structure using the `babylon init` command.
 Here’s an example:

-!!! examples
+!!! example

     ```bash
     babylon init --help